 How To Prepare

 Sadly, these types of illegal interview questions are asked all of the time during interviews.
 Not sure how to prepare for them?
 We built an in-depth interview prep course that will help you understand how to respond to such questions.
-You can learn more about it here.
+Need more help?
+Learn more about how you can get full access to our course library PLUS our private Slack community (where you can get personalized career support).
 Best of luck on your upcoming interviews!

 Photo credit: Flickr